matthewjlee/matthewjlee.github.io/_posts/2016-08-11-started-blog.md

 ---
 layout: post
-title: "matt lee Launches Site"
+title: "First blog post!"
 date: 2016-08-11
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Test post.
+Seeing if this works.
+Powered by Jerkyll and using Markdown to author posts.
+It's going pretty swell lol.